Header image for Program

 Sessions designed for 90 minutes include regular symposia, and lunchtime workshops, training courses, and roundtable discussions.
 Additionally, ACCB will host limited extended sessions lasting 180 minutes, which include extended symposia and symposia with roundtable discussions.
 These longer sessions are either split into two consecutive 90-minute segments or divided by a lunch break.

-ACCB is accepting submissions for abstracts in contributed presentations (oral and speed talks and poster presentations) through 15 July, 2024
+ACCB was accepting submissions for abstracts in contributed presentations (oral and speed talks and poster presentations) until 28 July, 2024

 Use this form to submit your proposal for a contributed presentation.